 If you are new to Loerrach or want to do learn about the area before you arrive, this is the place to do it!

 Below you can find all of the important information that you should know when planning your time here.
-All of this information and more can be found in our Guide for Incoming Students and is available for you to download and print.
-If you have any questions about the area or DHBW that haven't been answered on this page or within our guide then please contact our International Office (internationalofficedhbw-loerrach.de).
+If you have any questions about the area or DHBW that haven't been answered on this page then please contact our International Office (internationalofficedhbw-loerrach.de).

 Currently, student accommodation is not provided at the DHBW Loerrach.
 Therefore, students are required to search for an apartment to rent within Loerrach.
 Fully furnished apartments in Loerrach have an average monthly rent of €350.
 It is crucial that you begin looking for an apartment early on as they are in high demand in Loerrach.
 Please see the website www.hc24.de/en that is in English and search for the city “Lörrach”.